 With a long history of working as a jeweller, artist Eleanor Kerr-Patton demonstrates a unique approach to jewellery as a wearable art form.
 Graduating in 2009 she has since contributed to noted UK and international exhibitions.
 Her work is part of many personal collections, she has been selected as a designer to watch by Not Just a Label and was the recipient of an Arts Council bursary to exhibit in 'Sick!
 Living with invisible illness'

-Eleanor combines tradition goldsmiths skills and conceptual design in her Edinburgh studio.
+Eleanor combines traditional goldsmith skills and conceptual design in her Edinburgh studio.
 Using her signature techniques of Kintsugi, the Japanese art of repairing pottery with lacquer and gold dust, and skilled technical stone setting she creates striking, beautiful and thought provoking art jewellery.

 By applying Kintsugi to mirrors rather than pottery, Eleanor explores her own experiences with mental illness and recovery.
 The philosophy of the technique treats damage and repair as part of the history of the object, rather than something to disguise.

-Her pieces combine ethically sourced precious metals and nontraditional materials creating a collection of jewellery which can be worn as an outwardly visible representation of a journey often invisible to others, bringing these subjects to the public eye.
+Her pieces combine ethically sourced precious metals and nontraditional materials creating a collection of jewellery which can be worn as an outwardly visible representation of a journey often invisible to others.

 Along side her mental health awareness work, creating and running an ethical and sustainable business is a core value of Eleanor Patton Jewellery.
 See her Ethical Policy for more information.

-Eleanor welcomes the creative challenge of creating a unique piece of custom jewellery.
-She has made wedding and engagement rings, bespoke necklaces and earrings which have been any where from one of a kind to a reinvention of a current design, so get in touch for a free consultation if you have an idea in mind, and Eleanor will talk you through each step of the process.
+Eleanor welcomes the creative challenge of making a unique piece of custom jewellery.
+She has made wedding and engagement rings, bespoke necklaces and earrings which have been anywhere from one of a kind to a reinvention of a current design, so get in touch for a free consultation if you have an idea in mind, and Eleanor will talk you through each step of the process.

 Awards and recognition